CC LAB. Virtual Reality

 Information about ANTHROPIA in Hall 1:

-Only 8 visitors can be admitted to this special performance at a time.
-So guests will need to book a ticket for a specific time in advance on Billetto (English version below) or in person at the CC reception desk.
-The experience lasts between 60 and 70 minutes and costs an extra DKK 50 on top of the normal DKK 75 admission price for CC.
-Two guests will be let in at 15-minute intervals.
-Performers act as guides, assisting the audience through their ceremonial journey.
-Around 5,000 tickets are available.
+For this special work guests will need to book a ticket for a specific time in advance on Billetto.
+The experience lasts between 60 and 70 minutes and costs an extra DKK 50 on top of the normal DKK 75 admission fee for CC.
+Please note that it is not possible to book your tickets by phone.

 ANTHROPIA is kindly supported by